- Current students

 - Under 25s

-The Diverse Gender Scholarship encourages and support diverse gender students to pursue tertiary education at Unitec.
+The Diverse Gender Scholarship encourages and supports diverse gender students to pursue tertiary education at Unitec.

 |Provider: Unitec Institute of Technology|

 |Contact: Email our Scholarships Team if you would like more information: firstname.lastname@example.org or book an appointment with our Scholarship advisor.
 Ally Network email@example.com|

 Unitec is committed to providing an inclusive environment that celebrates diversity, by identifying and addressing barriers that diverse students face when engaged in tertiary study.
 This scholarship is intended to address some of the unique barriers diverse gender students encounter.